the-mason-jar/the-mason-jar/recipes/cocktails/rye/the-barn-nail.html.md

 Technique
 -----------

+**For the spiced honey syrup:**

-To make the spiced honey syrup, combine the water, honey and sugar, in a small saucepan over low heat.
-Stir until the sugar is dissolved.
-Add the cloves, star anise, cinnamon stick, allspice and bring to a boil.
-Reduce the heat and simmer for 3 minutes.
-Let cool and then strain the syrup into a container.
-Make sure the syrup is at room temperature before using, after using make sure to refrigerate.
+1. To make the spiced honey syrup, combine the water, honey and sugar, in a small saucepan over low heat.
+2. Stir until the sugar is dissolved.
+3. Add the cloves, star anise, cinnamon stick, allspice and bring to a boil.
+4. Reduce the heat and simmer for 3 minutes.
+5. Let cool and then strain the syrup into a container.
+6. Make sure the syrup is at room temperature before using, after using make sure to refrigerate.

+**For the drink:**

-In an ice-filled mixing glass, combine the whiskey, honey syrup, cherry liqueur and bitters.
-Stir with a bar spoon until cold.
-Pour into a double old fashioned (with as much ice as you like).
-Garnish with an orange peel.
+1. In an ice-filled mixing glass, combine the whiskey, honey syrup, cherry liqueur and bitters.
+2. Stir with a bar spoon until cold.
+3. Pour into a double old fashioned (with as much ice as you like).
+4. Garnish with an orange peel.